cakephp/authentication/docs/en/authenticators.rst

 .. warning::

-    An application would need to decide on a cache lifetime that strikes a good balance between performance and security, particularly for the emergency case where a private key is compromised.
+    Applications need to pick a cache lifetime that balances performance and security.
+    This is particularly important in situations where a private key is compromised.

 Beside from sharing the public key file to external application, you can distribute it via a JWKS endpoint by configuring your app as follows::